Call of Duty Logo

 Call of Duty Logo 2011-2012

-This time is characterized by a completely different symbolism – off-white.
+A completely different symbolism of off-white characterizes this time.
 On the words’ surface, traces of redoubt boards, stacked close to each other, seemed to be imprinted.
 The drawing also resembles a stretched wire protecting the territory from the enemy.
 “C” and “Y” are now the same length as the rest of the letters.
 “T” and “Y” are connected at the top.
 The base color of the emblem is light monochrome.

 2012 – 2013